TeamCOMPAS/COMPAS/docs/getting_started.md

     cd ~/codes

 Use `git clone` to download the COMPAS repository.
 If you do not have git installed, you may follow the instructions on https://www.atlassian.com/git/tutorials/install-git.

-If you have not yet configured Github with SSH, you can clone over HTTPS:
+If you have not yet configured GitHub with SSH, you can clone over HTTPS:

     git clone https://github.com/TeamCOMPAS/COMPAS.git